Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Validation

 With a full width half maximum (FWHM) of \qty{0.14}{\nano\second}, this is much smaller than the transit time spread of \qty{1.5}{\nano\second} (RMS) for the Hamamatsu R1408 PMTs used in SNO+.
 The distribution of the residuals is skewed positively, which is likely due to the difficulty of fitting the timing model at the steep, low charge part of the spectrum, as shown in \autoref{fig:mc_time_walk_examples}.

-An important consideration is whether the timing calibration has any dependence on the spatial position of the PMTs.
-The delays for each PMT are calculated by grouping the timing model residuals in \autoref{eq:weighted_time_walk_residual} by PMT and taking the median.
-These relative delays are then plotted against the PMT azimuthal angle $\phi$ and $z$ position in \autoref{fig:mc_delay_residuals}.
-The delays show no significant dependence on PMT $\phi$ or $z$.
+An important consideration is whether the timing calibration has any dependence on the spatial position of the PMTs that may be caused by insufficient physical models including the simple time residual fit and straight line time of flight calculations.
+The delay residuals for each PMT are calculated by grouping the timing model residuals in \autoref{eq:weighted_time_walk_residual} by PMT and taking the median to average over the charge distribution.
+The delay residuals are then plotted against the PMT azimuthal angle $\phi$ and $z$ position in \autoref{fig:mc_delay_residuals}.
+These show no significant dependence on PMT $\phi$ or $z$.
 The large uptick at large $z$ is due to the neck of the AV increasing the light path length.
-This optical effect of the neck is not easily modelled (and is not modelled in the standard calibration) so this feature is expected.
+This optical effect of the neck is not easily modelled (and is not modelled in the standard laserball calibration) so this feature is expected.
 Between \qty{-1.5}{\metre} and \qty{1.5}{\metre}, there is also a small increase in delay (where there are large $z$ gaps between the PMTs), which is due to acrylic support plates attached to the AV that increase the path length.

 The calibration results also remain reproducible across different random seeds, new MC simulations and small changes to optical parameters.